Search This Blog

-Let me start off by saying that The Woman In Black 2 is a very important horror film for me personally.
-It's the first of its kind to successfully act as a counter argument towards my theory about horror films being automatically great if they focus heavily on atmosphere, suspense, psychological terror, and "necessary jump scares".
-And although I still do believe in that principle to a degree, this unexpected sequel proved an opposing thought process considering how much it underperformed even with those attributes included.
+Let me start off by saying that The Woman In Black 2 is a very important horror film for me personally as a reviewer.
+It's the first of its kind to successfully act as a counter argument towards my proclaimed theory that horror films are seemingly automatically great if they focus more on atmosphere, suspense, psychological terror, and "necessary jump scares".
+And although I still do believe in that principle to some degree, this unexpected sequel completely challenges that idea considering how much it underperformed even with those attributes included.

-With this one, I couldn't quite put my finger on it...until I realized how much the artistic effort of the execution was being spotlighted more than the movie itself.
-In other words, my attention was starting to lean towards catching the familiar notes that the filmmakers were attempting to hit in order to carry on the legacy of the first film instead of getting engulfed in the viewing experience myself.
-Usually, if I'm ever watching a movie, and the production related components catches my attention more than anything else, that tells me that the movie itself is lacking in its engagement for me.
-What this also tells me is that perhaps, potentially speaking, there really wasn't much of anything else that could've been done with the material itself.
+Why didn't this work?
+It had all of the essential ingredients, didn't it?
+I just couldn't quite put my finger on it...until I started to take notice of something.
+During my watch, my attention was starting to lean towards catching the familiar notes that the filmmakers were attempting to hit in order to carry on the legacy of the first film instead of getting engulfed in the viewing experience myself.
+Usually, if I'm ever watching a movie, and the production related components catches my attention significantly more than anything else, that tells me that the movie itself is lacking in its immersive engagement factor for me.
+What this also tells me is that perhaps, potentially speaking, there really wasn't much of anything else that could've been done with the actual material itself outside of its cinematic potential.

-The first film did a great job (although by no means a perfect film) at giving you just enough to keep your attention on the "monster" headlining the whole thing.
-What this sequel does is continue down the same path of suspense and tension in an effective surface fashion without giving a legitimate reason to tag along.
-That extra piece in any movie or show that encourages the audience to pay attention and follow the progression of what's taking place.
-Where the viewer realizes that they are watching something that's more than just moving images on a screen.
-This leads to possibly the main downfall of The Woman In Black 2...its characters.
+The first film did a great job (although by no means a perfect film) at giving you just enough to keep your attention on the titular "monster" in all of its limited allure.
+What this sequel does is continue down the same path of suspense and tension in an effective surface level fashion without giving a legitimate reason to tag along.
+It's lacking that crucial component that encourages the audience to pay attention and follow the progression of what's taking place beyond just gazing upon moving images on a screen.
+This leads us to possibly the main downfall of The Woman In Black 2...its characters.

 When you take a step back and look at this sequel at first glance, it's rather easy to say that there's really nothing glaringly wrong with the characters as they all serve their roles in your typical haunted house flick.
-You have your stern nanny archetype as well as your gentle and caring young nanny character (the innocent, heartfelt victim that the audience automatically latches onto).
-Best of all are the children, who in my opinion, actually did a serviceable job which is nice to see in this genre, so I'll definitely give credit where credit is due.
-Having children in a horror story naturally creates more tension and a sense of panic since no one in their right mind would want to see a kid in danger.
+You have your stern nanny archetype as well as your gentle and caring young protagonist (the innocent, heartfelt victim that the audience automatically latches onto).
+Best of all are the children who, in my opinion, actually did a serviceable job which is nice to see in this genre.
+I guess I should give credit where credit is due on that front as child actors/characters can sometimes make or break a movie's enjoyment factor.
+In this case, having children in a horror story naturally creates more tension and a sense of panic since no one in their right mind would want to see a kid in danger.
 So, it has that going for it as well.

 That sense of captivation is lacking here as no one ever seems "truly terrified" in regards to what they're seeing (with the exception of a couple of scenes).
 Our central protagonist frequently sees the "woman in black" throughout this creepy house, yet instead of showing genuine fear and panic, she constantly chases after her or yells at her.
 Yes, not every woman in a horror film should run away from the "monster" and eventually trip over a branch or something that was conveniently placed.
 However, keep in mind that this film has nothing going for it except for the atmosphere and...well...a supposed-to-be scary woman in black.
 It's like watching a Nightmare on Elm Street sequel where every victim that Freddy attempts to kill just curses him out and wakes up unscathed.
-You've essentially removed any reason for the viewers to be afraid of what they're seeing at that point.
+You've essentially removed any reason for the viewers to be afraid of what they're seeing at that point since the characters themselves aren't showing much fear.

 That being said, the most impactful moments of the film comes with the children at this home where the ghostly woman shows up.
 I'm surprised that they didn't utilize the children more in showing how terrifying it actually would be to encounter this evil entity in a creepy and unknown environment.
-Instead, we're only given about three children that gets affected in terrible ways.
-Perhaps this sequel, come to think of it, would've benefited from being shot through the perspective of the children as not only will you experience the nightmarish experiences of a child, but also that genuine panic of seeing an innocent child in danger.
+Instead, we're only given about three children that gets deeply affected in horrible ways.
+Perhaps this sequel, come to think of it now, would've benefited from being shot through the perspective of the children.
+Not only would you experience the nightmarish experiences from a child's point of view which is likely infinitely more intense, but also that genuine panic of seeing an innocent child being thrown into danger and not being able to help them.
 I feel like they missed a great opportunity there at feeding on our natural fears and protective instincts as an audience.

-As for the ghost itself, if you've seen any modern day supernatural horror film, then you've seen just enough to know what a CGI ghost looks like.
-It's sad to witness how 90% of the paranormal horror films in the past decade or so basically use the same CGI stretched out faces, black eyes, or awfully generated shadowy figures to portray "creepy ghosts".
-It's a shame that the creativity has ended there for most releases, but it does encourage other filmmakers to work around this issue such as here where they specifically use the environment more than the actual ghost itself.
-Thankfully so.
-Again, keep in mind that I can only mention the good efforts that I saw, but I honestly couldn't consider it as being effective for me personally.
+As for the ghost itself, if you've seen any modern day supernatural horror film, then you've practically seen just enough to know what a CGI ghost looks like.
+It's sad to witness how 90% of the paranormal horror films in the past decade or so basically uses the same CGI stretched out faces, black eyes, or awfully generated shadowy figures to portray "creepy ghosts".
+It's a shame that the creativity has ended there for most releases, but it does encourage other filmmakers to work around this issue such as here where they specifically use the environment more than the actual ghost itself thankfully.
+But again, keep in mind that I can only point out the good efforts that I saw, but I honestly couldn't consider it as being effective for me personally.
 Speaking of which, this is a horror film after all, so was I ever scared?
 Honestly, I found myself mostly sailing through this pretty relaxed.

 Unfortunately, those short few seconds of brilliance is the only time that I felt truly compelled to see what happens next only to realize that what follows is the same underwhelming feeling that the overall film gives off.
 In the end, The Woman In Black 2 is an obviously effort-filled haunted house flick that attempts to do something great in utilizing what it succeeded with in the past.
-Sadly, there's just hardly enough being offered here that can be considered as noteworthy or emotionally impactful as a viewing experience.
-I think it would be beneficial to look at this as an important lesson for filmmakers to understand that given the tools needed to make a great horror film does not guarantee success if the production effort becomes highly noticeable.
+Sadly, there's just hardly enough being offered here that can be considered as emotionally impactful as a viewing experience.
+I think it would be beneficial to look at this as an important lesson for filmmakers to understand that given the production tools needed to make a great horror film does not guarantee success if the efforts become highly noticeable throughout the viewing.

-Remember that the magic of cinema is in its immersion factor where the audience isn't thinking about the man behind the curtain (or the filmmaker and team in this case).
-I do hope that this sequel was the last time that we'll be seeing of this franchise as it felt very unnecessary to begin with.
-Some films are simply meant to be a "one off" especially in this genre and The Woman In Black is the shining example of that.
+Remember that the magic of cinema is in its immersion factor where the audience isn't constantly thinking about the man behind the curtains (or production team in this case).
+I do hope that this sequel was the last time that we'll be seeing of this franchise.
+The whole thing just feels unnecessary at this point and should've ended with the first.
+Some films are simply meant to be a "one off" (especially in this genre) and The Woman In Black is a shining example of that.

 Rating: 5/10